borntofrappe/game-development/Games/Whirlybird/README.md

 - bug: scroll the window to have the player at most half of the window's height

-- feature: change the jumping behavior based on the type of the platform
+- feature: change the jumping behavior based on the type of the interactable

-  - 2: break the platform
+  - 3: break the platform

-  - 4: jump higher

   - 5: jump through — add cloud to quads table

+  - 6: jump higher

+  - 7: game over

+  - 8: game over, only with the third variety

-- feature: animate platforms
+- feature: animate interactables looping through the different varieties.
+Move the fourth and eight types horizontally.

-  - 2: progressively break platform

-  - 4: squish trampoline

 - feature: allow to fall for a brief period before triggering the gameover.
-Use falling animation.
+Use falling animation

-- feature: add hat to jump a considerable amount

-- style: design sprite for the player with a hat
+- style: design sprites for a collision with the seventh and eight type of interactable

 - style: design helper graphics to illustrate how to play